sodadata/docs/soda-cl/profile.md

 * You have [configured Soda Core]({% link soda-core/configuration.md %}) to connect to a data source using a `configuration.yml` file.
 * You have created and [connected a Soda Cloud account]({% link soda-core/connect-core-to-cloud.md %}) to Soda Core. <br />
 OR <br />
-* You have a Soda Cloud account and you, or a colleauge, has [deployed a Soda Agent]({% link soda-agent/deploy.md %}) and [added a data source]({% link soda-cloud/add-datasource.md %}) to your organization's Soda Cloud account.
+* You have a Soda Cloud account and you, or a colleague, has [deployed a Soda Agent]({% link soda-agent/deploy.md %}) and [added a data source]({% link soda-cloud/add-datasource.md %}) to your organization's Soda Cloud account.

 Reference the [section below](#define-an-automated-monitoring-check) for how to define the checks themselves.